Alexander Boteler: American Civil War

 At the outbreak of the Civil War, Boteler sympathized with Virginia and his family's way of life.
 He enlisted in the Confederate Army and received a colonel's commission.
-However, he often noted his delicate constitution and did relatively little soldiering, unlike his son who enlisted in the Rockbridge Artillery.
+However, he often noted his delicate constitution and did relatively little soldiering, unlike his son, who enlisted in the Rockbridge Artillery.

-In 1861 Boteler was chosen by the Virginia Convention to be a representative to the Provisional Confederate Congress.
+In 1861, Boteler was chosen by the Virginia Convention to be a representative to the Provisional Confederate Congress.
 Later that year, Jefferson County voters and others in Virginia's 10th Congressional District elected Boteler as a Democrat [sic] to represent Virginia's 10th District in the Confederate States House of Representatives.
-Boteler was a member of the 3-man committee that designed the Confederate government's seal, which featured an image of George Washington.
+Boteler was a member of the three-man committee that designed the Confederate government's seal, which featured an image of George Washington.
 He failed to win re-election in 1864, losing to disabled Confederate veteran (and future Virginia governor) Frederick W.M.
 Holliday.

 Meanwhile, Boteler's neighbor, William Augustine Morgan, had led the Shepherdstown Cavalry for several years (including responding to the 1859 John Brown raid).
-Morgan also became a Confederate colonel early in the war, and would fight many battles including under Generals Jackson and Stuart and not capitulate at the war's end.
+Morgan also became a Confederate colonel early in the war, and would fight many battles, including under Generals Jackson and Stuart, and not capitulate at the war's end.
 Boteler's son fought in the First Battle of Bull Run in July 1861.

-Less than a month later, Union troops arrested Alexander Boteler at his home, "Fountain Rock" outside Shepardstown and imprisoned across the river.
-He convinced his captors to release him, but Union troops burned his cement mill on August 19, 1861, as an alleged snipers nest.
-The "Pleasant Valley" area was often contested; various troops would burn his plantation's fields many times during the conflict, and Union forces would captured four Confederate cannon in the mill ruins following the Battle of Antietam.
-The cement mill would also figure in the Battle of Shepherdstown in September 1862.
+Less than a month later, Union troops arrested Alexander Boteler at his home, "Fountain Rock" outside Shepardstown and imprisoned him across the river.
+He convinced his captors to release him, but Union troops burned his cement mill on August 19, 1861, as an alleged snipers' nest.
+The "Pleasant Valley" area was often contested; various troops would burn his plantation's fields many times during the conflict, and Union forces would captured four Confederate cannons in the mill ruins following the Battle of Antietam.
+The cement mill also would figure in the Battle of Shepherdstown in September 1862.
 Fountain Rock became a hospital for soldiers wounded at the Battle of Antietam, and also experience fighting in July 1863.